openebs/website/docs/main/user-guides/upgrades.md

 ```

 :::important
-The `--reuse-values` option should not be used during the Helm upgrade, as it may cause the pre-upgrade images to be used instead of the new images.
+The `--reuse-values` option should not be used with `helm upgrade`, as it may cause the pre-upgrade images to be used instead of the new images.
+Instead the `--reset-then-reuse-values` option is recommended.
 :::

 2. Verify that the CRDs, Volumes, Snapshots, and StoragePools are not affected by the upgrade process.